 “My Boyfriend Won’t Make Room for My Kids and Me in His House”

-Rick has been telling me for probably nine months that he would clean out more dresser space for me, but I still have one dresser drawer, a nightstand with two small drawers, and maybe a quarter or less of his small closet while he has TWO tall six-drawer dressers, the top shelf of the closet, and the majority of the closet.
+Rick has been telling me for probably nine months that he would clean out more dresser space for me, but I still have only one dresser drawer, a nightstand with two small drawers, and maybe a quarter or less of his small closet while he has TWO tall six-drawer dressers, the top shelf of the closet, and the majority of the closet.
 The man has like 200 t-shirts and doesn’t want to get rid of them because there is “nothing wrong with them.”
-I’ve talked about donating them, etc… but that’s his frame of mind that he doesn’t want to get rid of stuff because he might need it, it was a good deal, it’s perfectly good, no reason to get rid of it.
-The garage is full, the basement is full.
-There are four garbage bags full of little girl clothes in the basement ranging from 24-months to 4/5T that he’s been wanting to give to someone he knows that could use it, but there is no one and his youngest daughter is 8!
-I Just finally last week got him to donate one box of his clothes and one box of kids’ clothes.
+Additionally, the garage is full and the basement is full.
+There are four garbage bags full of little girl clothes in the basement ranging from 24-months to 4/5T that he’s been wanting to give to someone who could use them, but there is no one and his youngest daughter is 8!
+I finally last week got him to donate one box of his clothes and one box of kids’ clothes.

-I’m not a patient person and it’s been nine to ten months of being patient… What can I do?
-I’m living with only what I needed from my mom’s, with none of my furniture, and I tend to feel “homesick” now and then because this doesn’t feel like my home.
 It doesn’t feel like we live “together;” I just live with him.
 My boys sleep on a fold-out mat in his son’s room, and my daughter sleeps on a futon in the partially finished basement.
 We figure we’ll be living in this house for about three to five years before we buy something else.
-How do I help him realize that it’s necessary to get rid of stuff we don’t use or need?
-And without being pushy or insensitive? — Spaced-Out
+How do I help him realize that it’s necessary to get rid of stuff we don’t use or need, without being pushy or insensitive? — Spaced-Out

 It sounds like you gradually moved into Rick’s home, first staying there on weekends, then bringing your kids when you had them, then slowly bringing over clothes and a few kitchen and decor items.
 You just recently officially changed your address to his after months of this gradual and casual moving-in.
 I have to wonder: Did Rick invite you to move in?
 Did he even want to share his space with you and your three kids?
 Did you talk before you moved in about how you would integrate four extra people into his small house?
-Did you discuss any of the essential topics a couple should discuss before moving in together?
 If not, then you have only yourself to blame for this predicament you find yourself (and your poor kids!) in.
 If you were invited to move in and you and Rick did discuss and agree on how best to integrate your family into his home, you can blame him for not sticking to the agreement.

 I’m betting, based on the content of your letter, that no such agreement was ever in place, and that even a discussion about where your kids would sleep was probably not had before you slowly and gradually moved in.
 It sounds like everything just sort of happened organically, which sounds pleasant in theory, but even a vegetable garden needs thoughtful planning to thrive.
 And the truth is, it may simply be too late to have these discussions with Rick now.
 He seems stuck in his ways and not at all interested in making room for you, let alone for you and your kids.
 You’ve already been asking Rick for nine months to clear some more dresser space for you and he can’t even do that.
 What other recourse do you have here except to move out?
 And, frankly, that may be exactly what Rick wants.
 I get the feeling he may not have even wanted you there in the first place.